Sport in Zimbabwe: Football

-The Zimbabwe national football team, nicknamed The Warriors, have qualified for the African Cup of Nations twice (in 2004 and 2006), but have never passed the group stages.
+The Zimbabwe national football team, nicknamed The Warriors, have qualified for the African Cup of Nations six times (in 2004, 2006, 2017, 2019, 2021 and 2025), but have never passed the group stages.

 The Zimbabwe women's national football team, nicknamed Mighty Warriors, qualified for the 2016 Olympic football tournament.

 The Zimbabwe Premier Soccer League (known as Castle Lager Premier Soccer League) is the top professional division in Zimbabwe.
-There are 16 teams in the division with FC Platinum from Zvishavane being the defending champions (2018 season).
-Dynamos F.C has the most league wins followed by their arch rivals Highlanders FC whom they play against in the Zimbabwe Derby.
-There are two main cup competitions played in Zimbabwe, both are knockout tournaments, the first is the Mbada Diamonds Cup with Highlanders FC being crowned champions of the 2013 edition and the Banc ABC Super 8 which was won by Shabanie Mine in 2013 as well.
-Of late the Football administrators have partnered with a local company to launch another cup game – Chibuku Super Cup.
+There are 18 teams in the division.
+There are two main cup competitions played in Zimbabwe, both are knockout tournaments.
+The first is the Mbada Diamonds Cup.
+Football administrators have partnered with a local company to launch another cup game – Chibuku Super Cup.
 The CBZ FA Cup was first created as the Southern Rhodesia Castle Cup in 1962.
 The other major cup is the Zimbabwean Independence Trophy created as a clubs competition in 1983.

-Zimbabwe has eight main stadiums where football is played, the largest being the multi-use National Sports Stadium.
+The largest stadium is the multi-use National Sports Stadium.

 Notable Zimbabwean footballers are Benjamin "Benjani" Mwaruwari, who played for Manchester City as a striker, having taken over the captaincy from Peter Ndlovu.
 Ndlovu is also a notable Zimbabwean footballer having spent twelve seasons playing for top English football clubs.
 Another well known Zimbabwean footballer is Bruce Grobbelaar, a goalkeeper, who played for the national team, but most notably for Liverpool F.C. from 1980 to 1994.